What is the Renewable Fuel Standard?

 Why was the RFS enacted?

-Congress enacted the ethanol mandates (RFS) in 2005 and then aggressively expanded them in 2007 with the hopes that turning corn into fuel, in place of regular gasoline, would help the environment.
+Congress enacted the ethanol mandates (RFS) in 2005 and then aggressively expanded them in 2007 with the hopes that turning corn into fuel, in place of regular gasoline, would expand the nation’s renewable fuels sector, help the environment, and reduce reliance on imported oil.

 Why should I care?